ecmwf-ifs/dwarf-p-cloudsc/README.md

 OMP_PLACES="{$(seq -s '},{' 0 $(($OMP_NUM_THREADS-1)) )}" srun -q np --ntasks=1 --hint=nomultithread --cpus-per-task=$OMP_NUM_THREADS ./bin/dwarf-cloudsc-fortran $OMP_NUM_THREADS 163840 32
 ```

-For a double-precision build with the GNU 11.2.0 compiler, performance of ~73 GF is achieved.
+For a double-precision build with the GNU 11.2.0 compiler, performance of
+~73 GF/s is achieved.

-To run the GPU variant on ac, allocate an interactive session on a GPU node and run the binary as usual:
+To run the GPU variant on AC, which includes some GPU nodes, allocate
+an interactive session on a GPU node and run the binary as usual:

 ```sh
 srun -N1 -q ng -p gpu --gres=gpu:4 --mem 200G --pty /bin/bash
 bin/dwarf-cloudsc-gpu-scc-hoist 1 262144 128
 ```

-For a double-precision build with NVHPC 22.1, performance of ~340 GF on a single GPU is achieved.
+For a double-precision build with NVHPC 22.1, performance of ~340 GF/s
+on a single GPU is achieved.

-A multi-GPU run requires MPI (build with `--with-mpi`) with a dedicated MPI task for each GPU and (at the moment)
+A multi-GPU run requires MPI (build with `--with-mpi`) with a dedicated MPI
-manually assigning CUDA devices to each rank, as Slurm is not yet fully configured for the GPU partition.
+task for each GPU and (at the moment) manually assigning CUDA devices to each
+rank, as Slurm is not yet fully configured for the GPU partition.

 To use four GPUs on one node, allocate the relevant resources
 ```sh